ricktu288/ray-optics/CONTRIBUTING.md

 **Method 1: By e-mail**

 3. Send the resulting file to ray-optics@phydemo.app (you may need to replace the `.js` with `.txt` in the filename to make it attachable).
-Include the name of the language and your name to be appear on the [list of contributors](https://phydemo.app/ray-optics/about).
+Include the name of the language and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).

 **Method 2: Via GitHub**